cyxx/blues/README.md

 ## Requirements

-The game data files of the DOS version (retail or demo) are required.
+The game data files of the DOS or Amiga version are required.

 ```
 *.BIN, *.CK1, *.CK2, *.SQL, *.SQV, *.SQZ